department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/CC-Team-Research/2024-11 Conditions Info Entry/2024-11 Research Plan - Condition info entry.md

 - minimum of 1 session with a screen magnification user

 We would like to request a kickoff call with Perigean.
-Requested date/time: Monday 11/25, after 10AM PST
+11/25 after 10AM PST

 ### **Recruitment criteria**